cal-data-eng/fa23/calendar.md

 The below calendar shows times for lecture, discussion, office hours, and exams/extra review sessions.
 In-person office hours are in <span style="color:blue">**blue**</span>, click on each event to see which GSI and/or reader is running each office hour time.
-You should come to these with questions about anything – labs, homeworks, discussions, concepts, etc
+You should come to these with questions about anything – projects, multivitamins, concepts, etc. See more on the [Office Hours components](#course-format) for the categories of office hours.

 **Note: All office hours (except Professor Yan's Tea Hours) will be held in-person in Warren Hall 101B.**